MoZainn/Production-RAG/README.md

 This isn't a collection of random code snippets.
 It's a structured knowledge base containing everything I learn, build, break, fix, and improve throughout my AI Engineering journey.

 Why this repository?

 There are thousands of tutorials teaching you how to build an AI app.
 Very few teach you why it works.
-Even fewer explain what happens when it doesn't work.
+Even fewer explain what happens when it doesn't work:

 My goal is to bridge that gap.
 Instead of copying code, I want to understand:

 Why RAG works
 Why retrieval fails
 Why hallucinations happen